georgejmx/secure-stash/README.md

 #### Initial Setup

+##### Linux

+1. Set up Redis locally on your system following [this guide](https://linuxhint.com/install-configure-redis-ubuntu-22-04/)
+2. Set environment variables in this directory with the above password and the default redis port; `echo 'REDIS_PASSWORD=examplepass\nREDIS_PORT=6379' > .env`

+##### Mac

-1. Ensure that redis is installed and running locally on your computer
-   - On _macOS_; `brew install redis`.
+1. Ensure that redis is installed and running locally on your computer by first executing `brew install redis`.
 Then add a password to the _/opt/homebrew/etc/redis.conf_ file on your system by running `echo 'requirepass examplepass' >> redis.conf`.
 Now run `brew services start redis`
-   - Corresponding steps exist for _linux_ and _windows_
 2. Set environment variables in this directory with the above password and the default redis port; `echo 'REDIS_PASSWORD=examplepass\nREDIS_PORT=5679' > .env`

 #### Start program